Indiana: Indiana counties and statistical areas

 Indiana is divided into 92 counties.
 As of 2010, the state includes 16 metropolitan and 25 micropolitan statistical areas, 117 incorporated cities, 450 towns, and several other smaller divisions and statistical areas.
-Marion County and Indianapolis have a consolidated city-county government.
+Marion County and Indianapolis have a consolidated city-county government known as Unigov in Indiana state law.

 Major cities

 Indianapolis is the capital of Indiana and its largest city.
 Indiana's four largest metropolitan areas are Indianapolis, Fort Wayne, Evansville, and South Bend.
-The table below lists the state's twenty largest municipalities based on the 2020 United States Census.
+The table below lists the state's twenty largest municipalities based on the 2020 United States census.

 Demographics

 Population

-Indiana recorded a population of 6,785,528 in the 2020 United States census, a 4.65% increase since the 2010 United States Census.
+Indiana recorded a population of 6,785,528 in the 2020 United States census, a 4.65% increase since the 2010 United States census.

 The state's population density was 181.0 persons per square mile, the 16th-highest in the United States.
-As of the 2010 U.S. Census, Indiana's population center is northwest of Sheridan, in Hamilton County (+40.149246, −086.259514).
+As of the 2010 U.S. census, Indiana's population center was northwest of Sheridan, in Hamilton County (+40.149246, −086.259514).

 In 2005, 77.7% of Indiana residents lived in metropolitan counties, 16.5% lived in micropolitan counties and 5.9% lived in non-core counties.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 5,449 homeless people in Indiana.

+In 2018, the top countries of origin for Indiana's immigrants were Mexico, India, China, Myanmar, and the Philippines.
+The city of Fort Wayne in particular is home to one of the largest communities of Burmese immigrants in the country.

 Ancestry

-German is the largest ancestry reported in Indiana, with 22.7% of the population reporting that ancestry in the census.
-Persons citing American (12.0%) and English ancestry (8.9%) are also numerous, as are Irish (10.8%) and Polish (3.0%).
+German is the largest ancestry reported in Indiana, with 18.8% of the population reporting that ancestry in the census.
+Persons listing themselves as American (7.2%) and those of English ancestry (11.1%) are also numerous, as are Irish (9.8%) and Polish (2.6%).
 Most of those citing American ancestry are actually of European descent, including many of English descent, but have family that has been in North America for so long, in many cases since the early colonial era, that they identify simply as American.
 In the 1980 census 1,776,144 people claimed German ancestry, 1,356,135 claimed English ancestry and 1,017,944 claimed Irish ancestry out of a total population of 4,241,975 making the state 42% German, 32% English and 24% Irish.

+The state is home to a growing Hispanic population, making up 7.8% of the total population.
+The largest Hispanic ancestry in the state is Mexican (5.3%), making up a large majority of the Hispanic population.

+The majority (62%) of the state's African American population is concentrated in Marion and Lake counties, in and around the cities of Indianapolis and Gary.